mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

         }

 5. ## Operators in Golang
+    Operators are the foundation of any programming language.
+Thus the functionality of the Go language is incomplete without the use of operators.
+Operators allow us to perform different kinds of operations on operands.
+In the Go language, operators Can be categorized based on their different functionality:

+    1. Arithmetic Operators
+    2. Relational Operators
+    3. Logical Operators
+    4. Bitwise Operators
+    5. Assignment Operators
+    6. Misc Operators

+    ### Arithmetic Operators
+    These are used to perform arithmetic/mathematical operations on operands in Go language:

+    1. Addition: The ‘+’ operator adds two operands.
+For example, x+y.
+    2. Subtraction: The ‘-‘ operator subtracts two operands.
+For example, x-y.
+    3. Multiplication: The ‘*’ operator multiplies two operands.
+For example, x*y.
+    4. Division: The ‘/’ operator divides the first operand by the second.
+For example, x/y.
+    5. Modulus: The ‘%’ operator returns the remainder when the first operand is divided by the second.
+For example, x%y.

+        package main

+        import "fmt"

+        func main() {
+	        fmt.Println("Demo: Operators...")

+	        var a int = 500

+	        var b int = 100

+	        fmt.Println("Value of a is ", a, "\nValue of b is ", b)

+	        var result = a + b

+	        fmt.Println("Result of a, b addition is ", result)

+	        result = a - b

+	        fmt.Println("Result of a, b substraction is ", result)

+	        result = a * b

+	        fmt.Println("Result of a, b multiplication is ", result)

+	        result = a / b

+	        fmt.Println("Result of a, b division is ", result)

+	        result = a % b

+	        fmt.Println("Result of a, b remainder is ", result)

+        }

+    ###  Relational Operators
+    Relational operators are used for the comparison of two values.
+Let’s see them one by one:

+    1. ‘=='(Equal To) operator checks whether the two given operands are equal or not.
+If so, it returns true.
+Otherwise, it returns false.
+For example, 5==5 will return true.
+    2. ‘!='(Not Equal To) operator checks whether the two given operands are equal or not.
+If not, it returns true.
+Otherwise, it returns false.
+It is the exact boolean complement of the ‘==’ operator.
+For example, 5!=5 will return false.
+    3. ‘>'(Greater Than)operator checks whether the first operand is greater than the second operand.
+If so, it returns true.
+Otherwise, it returns false.
+For example, 6>5 will return true.
+    4. ‘<‘(Less Than)operator checks whether the first operand is lesser than the second operand.
+If so, it returns true.
+Otherwise, it returns false.
+For example, 6<5 will return false.
+    5. ‘>='(Greater Than Equal To)operator checks whether the first operand is greater than or equal to the second operand.
+If so, it returns true.
+Otherwise, it returns false.
+For example, 5>=5 will return true.
+    6. ‘<='(Less Than Equal To)operator checks whether the first operand is lesser than or equal to the second operand.
+If so, it returns true.
+Otherwise, it returns false.
+For example, 5<=5 will also return true.

+    Example:
+        package main

+        import "fmt"

+        func main() {
+	        fmt.Println("Demo relational operators...")

+	        var a = 50

+	        var b = 60

+	        fmt.Println("Value of a is ", a, "\nValue of b is ", b)

+	        var result = a == b

+	        fmt.Println("Result of  a == b is", result)

+	        result = a != b

+	        fmt.Println("Result of  a != b is", result)

+	        result = a > b

+	        fmt.Println("Result of  a > b is", result)

+	        result = a < b

+	        fmt.Println("Result of  a < b is", result)

+	        result = a >= b

+	        fmt.Println("Result of  a >= b is", result)

+	        result = a <= b

+	        fmt.Println("Result of  a <= b is", result)

+        }

 6. ## Scope of Variables
 7. ## Type Casting
 9. ## Short Declaration Operator(:=)